 What do you have, what do you want, what do you need?

-First consider what your budget includes.
+First, consider what your budget includes.
 Are you considering a Cloud ERP?
 If not, you may be looking at new hardware as well.
-It is difficult to estimate what implementation will be, but typically implementation runs between 1:1 to 1:2 of the amount of the product.
+It is difficult to estimate what an implementation might be, but typically implementation runs between 1:1 1:2 of the amount of the product for an on-premise product.

 Most of the major ERP manufacturers sell through channel partners, called VARs (value added resellers), you will most likely be working with one to purchase and complete your software implementation.